unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Scale

 The scale of the game's models are 15mm (1/100 scale).
 The overall scale is highly abstracted as the battlefield is a representation of what holographic imaging would be available to you when commanding your forces.
+Terrain scaled for 6mm-15mm works fine but looks best if it is all roughly the same scale.

 #### Measuring